 Software is a task-oriented set of digital tools.

-Software companies love to call their applications “platforms”, but they are, in reality, only a single component of the broader technology ecosystem needed to create a thriving platform business.
+Software companies love to call their applications “platforms”, but, in reality, they’re only a single component of the broader technology ecosystem needed to create a thriving platform business.

-While your company email application can connect your agents with your policyholders, it is only one small part of that communication and transaction.
+While your company email application can connect your agents with your policyholders, it’s only one small part of that communication and transaction.